(WFRV) – For the next few weeks, Midwest Farm Weekly is digging into the proposed state budget and the impact on Wisconsin agriculture.

 Governor Tony Evers announced his 2021-23 biennial budget proposal will include a more than $43 million investment in Wisconsin’s agriculture economy and farm families aimed at expanding market opportunities, supporting new and innovative farming practices, strengthening the agricultural workforce, connecting local producers to foodbanks and pantries, and supporting farmer mental health and wellbeing.

-This week Randy Romanski, DATCP Secretary-designee talks about the three-pronged plan to bolster local meat processing.
+This week Randy Romanski, DATCP Secretary-designee talks about promoting agricultural innovation & farmer-led conservation.